Get News & Updates Directly To Your Inbox

 Ask for help.
 Talk to your child’s doctor, school nurse or PE teacher.
 A dietitian can help you create healthy meal plans.
-Many hospitals offer pediatric weight management programs.
-Many YMCAs and Boys and Girls Clubs offer helpful programs and classes.
-There are lots of resources to help you help your child.No one is perfect.
+Many hospitals offer weight management programs for kids.
+Many YMCAs and Boys and Girls Clubs offer helpful programs and classes too.
+No one is perfect.
 Not everything that goes into your mouth is going to be whole grain, homemade or 100% nutritious.
 That’s OK: show your kids how to have a healthy relationship with food by remembering moderation and eating right throughout the day.
 How do you keep your family healthy?
-Let us know in the comments below!
+Log in to let us know in the comments below.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2020 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.